IMMM-SFA/proxymod/README.md

 ## Terminology

-There are many different definitions for types of model coupling. **proxymod** adopts the Kraucunas (2018) nomenclature where each coupling type fits into the following two categories:  *Coupling* is defined as two or more model components exchanging information and *Forcing or boundary conditions* which are defined as the process where outputs from one model are used to drive another.
+There are many different definitions for types of model coupling. **proxymod** adopts the Kraucunas (2018) nomenclature where each coupling type fits into the following two categories:  *Coupling* where two or more model components exchange information and *Forcing or boundary conditions* which are defined as the process where outputs from one model are used to drive another.
 These are described as the following:

 | Type | Term | Definition |
 | --- | ---| --- |